CableIM/cableim.github.io/README.md

 Cable is based on Signal, but has some different goals.

+This is not a company, this is not a startup.
+This is a project.

 ## The problems with Signal

 These are the limitation of Signal this project tries to address: